adamnew123456/quickpod/README.md

 quickpod generate `QP_HTTP_BASE` using the above format.

 **QP_FEED_ID** is the Atom feed identifier, which can be used to serve different feeds.
 By default this the fixed string "urn:quickpod:feed", so without setting this variable all readers will recognize all quickpod feeds as the same feed.

+**QP_FORCE_AUDIO** determines whether video feed items are treated as audio.
+This is intended as a workaround for cases where `file` reports an audio file as having a video MIME type.

+If this is set (to anything, the value does not matter) then MIME types starting with `video/` will have that portion replaced with `audio/`.

 # Dependencies